Exabyte-io/documentation/docs/models/structural-relaxation.md

 <!-- TODO by MH -->
-Explain how to run a standalone relaxation job or add relaxation as a workflow.
+Explain what relaxation is, how it is implemented by us and how to add relaxation as a workflow.

+Link to coreresponding step-by-step tutorial inside 'tutorials' folder.